 We are also working on a number of other initiatives to coincide with centenary of the end of World War One including:

-We are creating a “Patterdale Parish Book of Remembrance” to be placed by the war memorial with details of the lives of each of the men listed.
-It will be housed in a specially build slate cover and ensure that the stories of these remarkable men are known to the many visitors to the War Memorial.
+We have made a “Patterdale Parish Book of Remembrance” which has been placed by the war memorial with details of the lives of each of the men listed.
+It is housed in a specially built slate cover and ensures that the stories of these remarkable men are known to the many visitors to the War Memorial.
 We also placed memorial crosses with photos of each soldier by the memorial in November 2018.

-Installing a new artwork “John” on the site of the War Memorial.
-This has been specially commissioned by Patterdale Parish Council and will be put in place in time for the 100th anniversary of the end of the war in November 2018.
+We have installed a new artwork, “John”, on the site of the War Memorial.
+This has been specially commissioned by Patterdale Parish Council and was put in place in time for the 100th anniversary of the end of the war in November 2018.
 We are very grateful to Ally and Zak, two local metalworkers from local firm Metal Star for their fabulous work on this sculpture.
 It has been named “John” in memory of John Slee and John Wilkinson who as above are listed on the memorial but for whom, as yet, we have no photos.

 If you’d like more information on any of these initiatives please contact us using the link below.